 Kinglake National Park

-Kinglake National Park was heavily impacted by the October 2022 floods, with four creek crossings washed away or damaged by floodwaters and large landslops occurring at Brock Tk and on Road 56 in the Silver Creek area (near Flowerdale).
-Planning is underway by Parks Victoria for the repair of the damage to crossings and tracks.
+Kinglake National Park was heavily impacted by the October 2022 floods, with four creek crossings washed away or damaged by floodwaters and large landslips occurring at Brock Tk and on Road 56 in the Silver Creek area (near Flowerdale).
+All areas have reopened except a partial closure of the Silver Creek Buffer Area Walking Track.

 For the latest advice on park closures and impacts, click here.